Integration Partnership Agreement (IPA) Program

 Operations

-- Linear inspections over critical infrastructure
+- Linear inspections over critical infrastructure for safety, security, and monitoring of the nation's important cargo

 Integration Goals

-- The objective of the FAA/BNSF Cooperative Research and Development Agreement (CRDA) is to demonstrate detect and avoid technologies, develop a scalable method to enable operations that permit critical infrastructure inspections, and recommend strategies and/or effective mitigations to address other factors that affect BVLOS operations in the NAS
+The objective of the FAA/BNSF Cooperative Research and Development Agreement (CRDA) is to demonstrate detect and avoid technologies, develop a scalable method to enable operations that permit critical infrastructure inspections, and recommend strategies and/or effective mitigations to address other factors that affect BVLOS operations in the NAS.

 Zipline